-What you can find down below are the exact same Blender 2.8 beta versions I've been using when creating the course.
-Please keep in mind that, if you've already installed the "final" Blender 2.80 version of the software in your workstation, you may need to remove it completely, in order for beta to work correctly!
+What you can find down below are the exact same Blender 2.80 versions I've been using when creating the course.
+Please keep in mind that, if you've already installed the newer Blender 2.8x version, you may need to completely remove it, in order for the included 2.80 version to work correctly!

 Chapter 01: Introduction to Blender (Free)

 FREE First Chapter of the Blender 2.8 Interior Visualization Course will cover the most important changes that were implemented to Blender 2.8.